heiner/heiner.github.com/_posts/2021-04-14-gompertz-annuities-and-special-functions.markdown

 ```

 Ah, dang!
 Even though the generalized exponential function is part of
-SciPy, the implementation there only supports integer order.
+SciPy, the implementation there only supports integer orders.

-We'll have to visit the special functions zoo a bit longer.
+We'll have to visit the special functions zoo for a bit longer.

 #### More zoo animals: The incomplete gamma function

 The classic reference for special functions is [Abramowitz and
 Stegun](https://en.wikipedia.org/wiki/Abramowitz_and_Stegun).
 Wikipedia
-has a fun quote about it from the (American) National Institute of
+has a quote about it from the (American) National Institute of
 Standards and Technology:

 > More than 1,000 pages long, the Handbook of Mathematical Functions